13 Dog Breeds Fit to Be Your Next Hunting Companion

 Labrador Retriever (Lab)Labrador retrievers, or Labs as many know them, are an ideal combination of friendly and active, making them one of the most beloved family pets.
 Read on for more information about this most popular dog breed.

-Nova Scotia Duck Tolling RetrieverNova Scotia duck tolling retrievers, or "tollers," are a medium-sized sporting breed originally bred as hunting companions.
+Nova Scotia Duck Tolling RetrieverNova Scotia duck tolling retrievers, also called "tollers," are a medium-sized sporting breed originally bred as hunting companions.
 Learn more about the active and intelligent breed.

 Chesapeake Bay RetrieverThe Chesapeake Bay retriever, the only American-bred retriever, is a loyal family dog who loves a job, whether that’s hunting, hiking, or splashing around in the cold water of his namesake.